Southwest Credit Cards: What You Need to Know to Choose

 There's no foreign transaction fee on the Southwest Rapid Rewards Premier Credit Card.

-Is the Higher Annual Fee Worth It?
+Higher Annual Fee: Worth It?

 If you're choosing between the two Southwest credit cards, your choice comes down to whether the extra anniversary points and the Tier Qualifying points will be worth paying an additional $30 annual fee.
-And, if you plan to use your credit card on international travel, paying no foreign transaction fee will be an attractive option.
+If you plan to use your credit card on international travel, paying no foreign transaction fee will be an attractive option.

 Here's what you should know if you're considering paying the additional annual fee for the Tier Qualifying points.
 Southwest currently has a 35,000-point minimum for the lowest elite level (what do you get at this level).
 Even if you maxed out the spending threshold by spending $100,000, you still wouldn't have enough points to get to the lowest tier.
 The Tier Qualifying points are a nice boost to help you reach elite status, but you're going to have to actually book flights with your credit card to really move up the A-List.